London Visit - HMS Belfast, March 2002 - page 2

 HMS Belfast's Shell and Magazine room lies well below the waterline and

-is protected by heavy armour, which is just as well as the consequences
+is protected by heavy armour, which was just as well as the

-of that lot going up just doesn't bear thinking about!
-The shells
+consequences of that lot going up just doesn't bear thinking

 |